Let’s face it - social media marketing in 2023 is harder than ever.

 Despite the rise of in-app social shopping, driving traffic to an external website is still a top goal for social media marketers.
 But that may change drastically this year as platforms continue developing native shopping tools.

-Another top goal is advertising their products/services, along with a focus on improving customers’ understanding of their offering.
+Another top goal is advertising their products or services, along with a focus on improving customers’ understanding of their offering.

 20% of social media marketers also list improving customer service and retention as a key priority for 2023 - especially as consumers get more used to reaching out for customer service over DMs.